 - Serious hypersensitivity reactions (anaphylactic/anaphylactoid) reactions have been reported in patients receiving piperacillin and tazobactam for injection.
-Discontinue piperacillin and tazobactam for injection if a reaction - Piperacillin and tazobactam for injection may cause severe cutaneous adverse reactions, such as Stevens-Johnson syndrome, toxic epidermal necrolysis, drug reaction with eosinophilia and systemic symptoms, and acute generalized exanthematous pustulosis.
-Discontinue piperacillin and - acute generalized exanthematous pustulosis.
+Discontinue piperacillin and tazobactam for injection if a reaction occurs.
+(5.1)

+Piperacillin and tazobactam for injection may cause severe cutaneous adverse reactions, such as Stevens-Johnson syndrome, toxic epidermal necrolysis, drug reaction with eosinophilia and systemic symptoms, and acute generalized exanthematous pustulosis.
 Discontinue piperacillin and tazobactam for injection for progressive rashes.
+(5.2)

-(5.2) Hemophagocytic lymphohisticoytosis (HLH) has been reported with the use of piperacillin and tazobactam for injection.
+- rashes.
+(5.2) Hemophagocytic lymphohistiocytosis (HLH) has been reported with the use of piperacillin and tazobactam for injection.
 If HLH is suspected, discontinue piperacillin and tazobactam for injection immediately.
 (5.3) Hematological effects (including bleeding, leukopenia and neutropenia) have occurred.
 Monitor hematologic tests during prolonged therapy.
 (5.4) As with other penicillins, piperacillin and tazobactam for injection may cause neuromuscular excitability or seizures.
 Patients receiving higher doses, especially in the presence of renal impairment may be at greater risk.
-Closely monitor patients with renal impairment or seizure disorders risk Closely monitor patients with renal impairment or seizure disorders - for signs and symptoms of neuromuscular excitability or seizures.
-(5.5) Nephrotoxicity in critically ill patients has been observed; the use of piperacillin and tazobactam for injection was found to be an independent risk factor for renal failure and was associated with delayed recovery of renal function as compared to other beta-lactam antibacterial drugs in a randomized, multicenter, controlled trial in critically ill patients.
-Based a rationized, induced the included that in children in patients.
-Base on this study, alternative treatment options should be considered in the critically ill population.
-If alternative treatment options are inadequate or unavailable, monitor renal function during treatment with piperacillin and - tazobactam for injection.
-(5.6)

-Clostridioides difficile-associated diarrhea: evaluate patients if diarrhea occurs.
+Closely monitor patients with renal impairment or seizure disorders for signs and symptoms of neuromuscular excitability or seizures.
+(5.5) Nephrotoxicity in critically ill patients has been observed; the use of piperacillin and Nephrotoxicity in critically ill patients has been observed; the use of piperacillin and - tazobactam for injection was found to be an independent risk factor for renal failure and was associated with delayed recovery of renal function as compared to other betalactam antibacterial drugs in a randomized, multicenter, controlled trial in critically patients.
+Based on this study, alternative treatment options should be considered in the critically ill population.
+If alternative treatment options are inadequate or unavailable, monitor renal function during treatment with piperacillin and tazobactam for injection - Clostridioides difficile-associated diarrhea: evaluate patients if diarrhea occurs.
 (5.8)

-- ADVERSE REACTIONS
+ADVERSE REACTIONS -